rickithadi/bigduckmusic.com/src/pages/features/2020-10-25-weekly-picks-25th-october-2020.md

   - Jorud
   - Intriguant
 ---
-**Our top picks this week - featuring earthshaking screamo from Naedr, sparkling hyperpop debut from Cayenne, and intoxicating beats from mastermind Intriguant.**
+**Our top picks this week - featuring earthshaking screamo from Naedr, a sparkling hyperpop debut from Cayenne, and intoxicating beats from mastermind Intriguant.**

 # Naedr